isovector/draconian-results/pho.md

 -   Supply hand sanitizer
 -   Caution those at risk, including seniors and those with underlying medical conditions or compromised immune systems, from attending

+#### Outdoor funerals

+Funerals conducted by a religious body may be held outdoors (including in open-sided tents and under overhead coverings).
+Before, during and after the funeral service, people must not gather or socially engage.

+-   Up to 50 people may attend, plus 2 extra people to make sure rules are followed

 #### Outdoor gatherings